 Garden Labs

-This garden labs is devoted to implement the practices over the analysis and capacitation carried out in the capatitation workshops, developing 4 garden labs in the target regions, as a pilot installation of community organic gardening.
-This garden lab will comprise direct work with youngsters, which will be selected from the target regions to take care and grow in
+These garden labs were devoted to implement the practices over the analysis and capacitation carried out in the capacitation workshops, developing 4 garden labs in the target regions, as a pilot installation of community organic gardening.
+These garden labs were comprised direct work with youngsters, which was selected from the target regions to take care and grow in the community gardens.

 Garden Labs